Reasons for Jawbone Loss and Deterioration

 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

-By completing a bone graft procedure, Oral and maxillofacial surgeons Dr. Wayne Tipps, Dr. Steven Tipps, Dr. Jones, Dr. Spann or Dr. Miller are now able to restore bone function and growth, thereby halting the effects of poor denture care.
+By completing a bone graft procedure, Dr. Jones, Dr. Spann, Dr. Miller, and Dr. Megison are now able to restore bone function and growth, thereby halting the effects of poor denture care.

 A bone grafting procedure would be necessary to reverse the effects of bone deterioration, restoring function and promoting new bone growth in traumatized areas.